 The Wisconsin Public Employers Group Life Insurance Program (the Program) is a benefit provided under the Wisconsin Retirement System and is available to employees of the State of Wisconsin and employees of participating Wisconsin local government employers.
 The Program is governed under Chapter 40 of the Wisconsin State Statutes, Wisconsin Administrative Code and the life insurance policy between the Wisconsin Group Insurance Board (GIB) and Securian Financial Group, Inc. (Securian Financial).
 The GIB is the policyholder and is responsible for Program oversight.
 The Wisconsin Department of Employee Trust Funds (ETF) has overall responsibility for administration of the Program.
-Securian Financial and its affiliate, Minnesota Life, underwrite and assist ETF with administration of the Program with handling billing and claims.
-Benefitfocus acts as the third party administrator responsible for enrollment and coverage records.
+Securian Financial and its affiliate, Minnesota Life, underwrite and assist ETF with administration of the Program.